 \subsection{Assumptions}

 If we accept the utility of the GCM test and are happy enough with the power granted from our model structure choices, we still have to make some causal discovery and spatial assumptions.

-Exogeneity of spatial information is necessary, but luckily it is generally supportable in natural systems.
-This will rely on study design, however; if locations were sampled because they were expected to exhibit certain trends, the spatial exogeneity assumption will not hold.
-Practitioners should assess the sampling design(s) under which their data were collected, and consider methods to reduce dependence of locations on data values by down-sampling, for example, when necessary.
+Exogeneity of spatial contexts is necessary, but it is generally supportable in natural systems.
+This will rely on study design, however; if locations were sampled because they were expected to exhibit certain trends, the assumption will not hold.
+Practitioners should assess the sampling design(s) under which their data were collected, and consider methods to reduce dependence of locations on data values (e.g.~by down-sampling) when necessary.
 See \cite{Wang2012} for a fuller discussion of bias in spatial sampling.